iiab/iiab/roles/usb-lib/README.rst

 Users should have nearly immediate access to this "teacher content" (on all inserted USB drives) by browsing to http://box/usb

-USB drives must be formatted with one of the filesystems listed under "FILESYSTEMS=" at /etc/usbmount/usbmount.conf -- also beware that problems remain automounting exFAT filesystems with usbmount, even in 2018.

 Automount is handled by usbmount, and scripts in this role look in the root of the mounted drive for...

 * /usb